Georges Madon: Aerial service

 Madon began the new year by strafing an enemy locomotive to a halt.
 Later, on 2 July 1917, he was wounded in action when he collided with an enemy aircraft and crashed.
 By then, he had 12 victories.
-The following month, he was commissioned a sous lieutenant.
+The following month, he was commissioned a sub-lieutenant.
 By October, his confirmed score was 17, with 20 unconfirmed.
 He was said to have returned with blood and brains on his plane's propeller three times; another time, he brought home the glasses from an enemy observer's face stuck in his plane's wire bracing.

 By March 1918, his personal score stood at 25 confirmed.
 He was appointed to command Escadrille Spa38, which was re-equipped with new Spad XIIIs.
 Although principally a photo reconnaissance unit, Spa38 aggressively defended itself.
 They lived up to the motto they adopted from their commander: "Whoever rubs against me gets pricked".
 They also adopted his black thistle insignia on their planes.

 As part of Madon's new role, he mentored other pilots who became aces because of his tutelage; among these were Andre Martenot de Cordou, Hector Garaud, and American David Putnam.

 By war's end, he was credited with 41 confirmed victories and 64 probables.
 About the latter, he once nonchalantly remarked: "The Boche knows his losses."
 His score of 41 still ranked him fourth among all French pilots.

 In an ironic twist, he was promoted to temporary captain on the last day of the war, Armistice Day, 1918.
 In an era when fighter aces' careers were commonly measured in months, he had had a two-year string of victories.
 With seven years of flying experience, he was one of the world's most experienced aviators by the war's end.